mnaamani/enet-npm/Tutorial.md

 	var stream = peer.createReadStream(0);
 	stream.pipe(process.stdout);

-will pipe the data coming in on channel 0 with peer to stdout.
+will pipe the data coming in on channel 0 from peer to stdout.

 A writeable stream can be created using createWriteStream method of peer: